jhudsl/GDSCN_Book_swirl/docs/instructor_setup_AnVIL.md

     - Costs will be reported per student (i.e. per Workspace)
     - Students will have their own permanent storage, and can't overwrite each other's files.
         - This is essential for any activities in which they need to save and share a file, either to collaborate with peers or to submit for a grade.
-        - This is also necessary if they will be accessing files from multiple cloud environments (e.g. creating a file in Galaxy, then analyzing it in RStudio).
+        - This is also necessary if they will be passing files between different cloud environments (e.g. creating a file in Galaxy, then analyzing it in RStudio).
-    - This setup gives students more power (i.e. they are able to create additional Workspaces and invite others to use them, charging to your Billing Account).
+    - This setup gives students more power (they are able to create additional Workspaces and invite others to use them, charging to your Billing Account).
 But it provides transparency about *who* is carrying out activities, enabling you to address any problems with individual students.